0xknwn/starknet-modular-account/docs/MODULE-SESSIONKEY-VALIDATOR.md

 This module cannot be used as a Core Validator.
 That is because the session key needs to be authorized by the Core Validator Signer to be used.
 As a result, it does not implement the `ICoreValidator` interface.
+In addition, a message cannot be signed by a session key simply because the policy cannot apply to it and there is no way to check a transaction hash is valid without the calls.
+That is why the `is_valid_signature` cannot be implemented for that case.

 ## Management Interface